New York City

 Apollo Theater

-Located in the heart of Harlem, the Apollo Theatre has been the center stage for showcasing African-American talent since the 1930s.
+This legendary venue located in the heart of Harlem, has been the center stage for showcasing African-American talent since the 1930s.

 FASHION